Philadelphia Merchant's Exchange

 During Andrew Jackson's first tenure in office, Philadelphia — along with the rest of the nation — was in the midst of an economic boom.
 Transportation advances in the forms of canals and better roads opened up the West for economic exploitation.
 A generation of industrialists came to the fore.
 Businesses were born to meet the needs of a burgeoning population, augmented by large numbers of immigrants.
 The growing community necessitated a new center for business.

-In 1831, a new group of nabobs representing the social and business aristocracy organized into a society for building an Exchange.
-Included in the group of trustees for the new enterprise was Stephen Girard, arguably the wealthiest man in the nation.
+In 1831, a new group representing the social and business aristocracy organized into a society for building an Exchange.
+Included in the group of trustees for the new enterprise was Stephen Girard arguably the wealthiest man in the nation.
 After the charter for the First Bank of the United States lapsed, Girard bought the building and established a bank named for himself in its quarters.
 Not surprisingly, then, the site chosen for the new Exchange was within eyesight of Girard's bank.

 To design the Exchange, the directors chose a rising local architect, William Strickland.
 Strickland was the architect of the steeple on Independence Hall, the U.S. Naval Asylum, and the U.S. Mint.
 He had also just submitted a much-admired blueprint for the Second Bank of the United States which he would later build.

 The building can be seen as two distinct and handsome structures.
 On the Third Street side, the rectangular main structure mirrors the 1830s American's fascination with Greek architecture.
 The august Corinthian portico with four columns and two pediments stands on top of a heavy basement level featuring four stout columns with capitals which look like corn husks.
 If the Greeks had a god of money — this could be home.